kens1ang/AIGuardian/README.md

 The unique combination of on-chain AI-powered deepfake detection and originality verification ensures that:

 - Personal Integrity is Protected: Deepfake detection allows individuals to safeguard their reputation through tagging manipulated images in real-time.

+- Sybil Resistance: World ID verification prevents Sybil attacks, where a user creates multiple fake identities.
+This ensures that a single verified individual cannot create multiple accounts to upload misleading content.

 - Transparency is Guaranteed: Once deepfake or originality checks are performed, the results are stored immutably on the blockchain, providing an unalterable record.